zacbir/bitnami-app-testing/README.md

   - Unit tests for apps may require resources pertinent to the deployment path of the app under test, so we change our working directory to the `deployment_path` for the duration of the unit test run.
 CasperJS tests, testing the specific host directly, have no such constraints.

+  - Deployed apps are reachable via network from the host running the tests.

 ## TODO

   - Rather than colocate all the recipes and tests (both unittest and CasperJS) with the tool, I'd provide a service where they could be looked up, freeing the need to deploy a new version every time new tests are created/updated.